bluerobotics/bluerobotics.github.io/brov2/assembly.md

 	<img src="/brov2//cad/brov-assembly-step6-annotated.png" class="img-responsive" style="max-width:700px" />

-Now your ROV should look like the picture below, and it is time to move on to setting up your electronics enclosure.
+Now the ROV should look like the picture below, and it is time to move on to setting up the electronics enclosure.

 <img src="/brov2//cad/assembled-frame.png" class="img-responsive" style="max-width:700px" />